Adrian Mutu: Euro 2008

-International ban

-On 11 August 2011, Mutu and his teammate Gabriel Tamaş were excluded from the Romania national team after they were found drinking at a bar on the night of 10 August, while their teammates were playing in a friendly match against San Marino.
-However, after only three games, their suspension was lifted.
-On 21 November 2013, Mutu was barred from playing on the national team after he posted an image of manager Victor Piţurcă as Mr Bean on Facebook.
+Final years

+He made three goalless appearances during the 2010 World Cup qualifiers, but netted five goals in five matches in the Euro 2012 qualifiers, including one goal in a 3–0 win over Bosnia and Herzegovina and two doubles in a victory against Luxembourg and a draw against Belarus respectively.
+Mutu scored his last goal for Romania in a 1–1 draw against rivals Hungary in the 2014 World Cup qualifiers.
+During those same qualifiers, he made his last appearance for the national team in a 4–0 loss to the Netherlands.
+Mutu scored 35 goals in his 77 matches for Romania, which made him the team's all-time top-scorer, tied with Gheorghe Hagi.

+On 12 June 2022, Mutu organized his testimonial game, played at Cluj Arena in front of 20,000 fans, featuring a team of Romanian All-Stars against a team of international All-Stars.
+He played the first half for the Romanians and the second for the internationals, scoring Romania's first goal, as the match ended in a 3–3 draw.

 Style of play

 A highly skilful and creative player, with an eye for goal, who was, however, troubled by off-field issues throughout his career, Mutu was capable of playing in several offensive positions, and was used as a supporting forward, as a main striker, as a winger, and also as an attacking midfielder, due to his ability to both score and assist goals.
 Often compared to compatriot Gheorghe Hagi, in his prime, Mutu was a quick and mobile player, with excellent technical skills and dribbling ability, and was also an accurate set-piece and penalty-kick taker.
 Despite his talent, he was often prone to injury and accused of inconsistency throughout his career, and was also notorious for his temperamental character and behaviour on the pitch; because of this, he was often regarded as not having lived up to his true potential.